 Fear of dying an unpleasant death if I did nothing, fear of living an unpleasant life if I got treatment, fear of making the ‘wrong’ choice

 The situation was definitely taking me out of my comfort zone.

 As I churned back and forth between “To operate or not to operate, that is the question,” a thought suddenly popped into my head:

 “Yeah, right!”
 I thought.
 “Thanks for that.”

 As I asked myself what the opportunity might be, the first thing I noticed was that my stress levels fell dramatically.
-As it says in Chapter 3, somehow simply looking for the opportunities brings benefits, even though nothing in the outer situation has changed.
+As it says in Chapter 3, somehow simply looking for the opportunities brings benefits, even though nothing in the actual situation has changed.

-Adapted from Inner Leadership: tools for building emotional engagement in times of change.
+Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.